mathysth/bun-prisma-hono-inversify/README.md

 for JavaScript & Node.js apps powered by TypeScript.

 ### Binding
-There are several ways to inject classes, in the application we use service identifier binding and name binding.
+There are several ways to inject classes, in the application we use service <strong>identifier binding</strong> and <strong>name binding</strong>.

 #### Identifier binding
 We use service identifier binding when we need to inject a class that will remain unique within its business context.